mehran1801/reactJourney/src/MDs/reactNOTES.md

 - when storing values in object, name prop to inputs is very important, the setState function can use it to update the appropriate state.
 This way you can avoid having to write a handler function for each field.

-# Pizza (toggle Add/Remove)

-- so you toggling Add or Remove based on if sauce is included or not in dynamic array (state).
-- It will be changed on user's interaction, like data will be added and data will be removed.
-- if it is included then remove / filter it
-- if it is *NOT* included, then add it.

 # ListOfThings